 iii.3) The Strategy Committee.

-This comprises the managers of the Business Units, the manager of Organization, Quality and Budgets, the Technical Secretary, the manager of Human Resources, the General Secretary, and the Chairman of the Board of Directors.
+This comprises the managers of the Business Units, the manager of Organization, Quality and Budgets, the Technical Secretary, the manager of Human Resources, the General Secretary, and the iii.4) The Stock Exchange Internal Code of Conduct.